Adults Living with Hepatitis B

 All patients with chronic hepatitis B infections, including children and adults, should be monitored regularly since they are at increased risk for developing cirrhosis, liver failure, or liver cancer.

-You should make an appointment with a hepatologist (liver specialist) or gastroenterologist familiar with hepatitis B. This specialist will order blood tests and possibly a liver ultrasound to evaluate your hepatitis B status and the health of your liver.
+You should make an appointment with a hepatologist (liver specialist), gastroenterologist or healthcare provider knowledgeable about hepatitis B. This specialist will order blood tests and possibly a liver ultrasound to evaluate your hepatitis B status and the health of your liver.
 Your doctor will probably want to see you at least once or twice a year to monitor your hepatitis B and determine if you would benefit from treatment.

 Not everyone who tests positive for hepatitis B will require medication.
 Depending on your test results, you and your doctor might decide to wait and monitor your condition.
 If your test results indicate that you would be a good candidate for treatment, then your doctor will discuss the current treatment options with you.
 Whether you start treatment or not, your doctor will want to see you every six months, or at minimum once every year.